liruqi/Narnia-Guardian/README.md

-# Narnia Guardian - server backdoor killer
+# Wordpress Guardian - wordpress backdoor killer

 ## How to use